GfSE/SAF-Specification/stakeholders.md

 # Acquirer
 Definition - Acquirer:
-stakeholder that acquires or procures a product or service from a supplier, [ISO/IEC 15288:2022 - Systems engineering - System life-cycle processes]
+Stakeholder that acquires or procures a product or service from a supplier, [ISO/IEC 15288:2022 - Systems engineering - System life-cycle processes]
 The Acquirer is a Stakeholder that acquires or procures a product or service from a supplier.
 The Acquirer may be an organization or an individual acting on behalf of the customer or the user.
 He is responsible for providing a feasible solution within a given budget.
 The Acquirer must plan and control the delivery of the system-of-interest as well as other systems together with necessary infrastructure, equipment or training.
 He must plan the integration of all the procured items to provide a complete solution ready for operation.
 For large enterprises standardization is an issue.
 Therefore, the acquirer is interested that standard items are considered in the system architecture.